TACKLE TIREDNESS AND FEEL BETTER

 It's a tired story: Americans are overworked, overscheduled, and sleeping less than they should.
 YouGov reports that 4 in 10 Americans wake up feeling tired at least once a week, and nearly as many say they wake up tired at least four days a week.
-A full eight hours of sleep is an obvious way to bust fatigue, but getting the recommended amount of rest isn't always the solution or even possible -- nor is shelling out for over-the-counter or prescription sleep aids.
+Getting a full night's sleep is an obvious way to beat fatigue, but getting the recommended amount of rest isn't always the solution or even possible — nor is shelling out for over-the-counter or prescription sleep aids.
 If you're fighting fatigue, here are 23 cheap and easy ways to feel more refreshed and upbeat without hitting the snooze button.

 Like walking, riding a bike for a short 10 minutes can really get the heart pumping and energy levels up.
 Again, as little as three 10-minute sessions can do the trick.
 Biking (or walking) is also a great way to soak up some sunlight and increase the body's level of vitamin D, which also can boost energy levels.

 While many people squeeze in a workout first thing in the morning, a better time to boost energy is in the early afternoon, when fatigue really sinks in.
 A lunchtime trip to the gym could be just the thing to get back on track, and also help get the most out of your gym membership.

 Researchers in London have found that technology can be a drag.
 It makes us feel stressed and fatigued, especially when multitasking.
 People who often stop what they're doing to respond to emails or text messages have as much brain fatigue as those who have missed a night of sleep.
-Rather than suffer from what the study calls "infomania," set aside blocks of time during the day to turn everything off.
+Rather than suffer from what the study calls "infomania," set aside blocks of time during the day to turn everything off, especially in the bedroom.

 Holding a hunched-over pose in front of the computer can cause blood vessels to close off and blood flow to slow.
 Stand up or even sit up straight to loosen the neck and shoulders and bring circulation into those narrowed blood vessels.

-Studies have shown that overcommitment in the workplace and beyond can cause serious exhaustion -- not just fatigue but total exhaustion, which also may contribute to cardiovascular disease.
+Studies have shown that overcommitment in the workplace and beyond can cause serious exhaustion — not just fatigue but total exhaustion, which also may contribute to cardiovascular disease.
 For both mental and physical health, it's in your best interest to learn how much you can and cannot undertake.
 Learn to say no more often, and you’ll improve your work-life balance.

 Breathing patterns used in yoga relax the mind and boost energy.
 This exercise can be done seated at a desk: When fatigue strikes, sit up straight, close your eyes, and inhale deeply.
 Place your hand on your belly and, as you exhale, push on your belly nine or 10 times to help release all the air from your chest.
 Repeat several times to get oxygen flowing.